subrat243/DeAuth/README.md

 ## License

 Provided **as-is**, without warranty.
-Use responsibly and at your own risk.
+Use responsibly and at your own risk.This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

 ---